ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ### Provision the resources
 {: #vpc-scaling-dedicated-compute-vpc-provision}

-If you want to access the VSI directly later, you can optionally [create an SSH key](https://{DomainName}/vpc-ext/compute/sshKeys) in the same resource group and set `ssh_keyname` to the name of the VPC SSH Key.
+If you want to access the VSIs directly later, you can optionally [create an SSH key](https://{DomainName}/vpc-ext/compute/sshKeys) in the same resource group and set `ssh_keyname` to the name of the VPC SSH Key.

 1. Under **Settings** tab of your {{site.data.keyword.bpshort}} workspace, set the [step2_create_vpc](https://github.com/IBM-Cloud/vpc-scaling-dedicated-host/blob/db1e4da686a7ff8abaeb53fcfc5ca3a5168a46e8/modules/create_vpc/main.tf) to **true** and **Save** the setting.
 2. Click on **Apply plan** to provision the VPC resources.